 Any young person between the ages of 16 and 26 who lives in the City of Chicago is invited to apply themselves or be nominated by others.

-Those nominating a young person are encouraged to submit a short letter of nomination outlining who the young person is and why they would make a good candidate for this grant.
-Applications can be sent to firstname.lastname@example.org
+To make a nomination, send a brief letter of recommendation to email@example.com, outlining who the young person is and why they would make a good candidate for this grant.
+Feel free to reference the application above for further prompts.

 Previous KCF Activities